Centers for Economic Planning

 Again, Centers for Economic Planning cannot be wings of local governments.
 This would create a conflict of interest in consideration of part of the reason they will be created: these institutions are concerned with allowing people to democratically participate in politics the same way wealth and industry does presently, i.e, campaign contributions, lobbying, and funding non-profit PACs concerned with candidate selection.
 In this, a CEP could not be a government agency and exercise the rights of a collective person to influence politics.

-Government is not an entity that has its own interest.
+Government is not an entity that has its own interest (outside of agencies justifying funding).
 Government is an entity that represents an interest to power.

 About half of the population, the voting population is infected with the mistaken belief that their party represents their interest and the other party prevents their party from executing policy that is beneficial to the general population.
 The reality is, government is actually very efficient in dispersing funds to the interests they do represent (4) which is not the interest of the general population, but those who decide which candidates Americans can vote for.